xinhuis/xinhuis.github.io/_pages/research.md

 **Social Networks and Household Protective Investments: Evidence from Wildfire Smoke** (joint with Sanjukta Mitra)

-**Natural Disasters and Occupational Mobility: Evidence from the 1927 Mississippi Flood**(joint with Xiaohan Wang)
+**Natural Disasters and Occupational Mobility: Evidence from the 1927 Mississippi Flood** (joint with Xiaohan Wang)

-**Which robust method better? - Simulation Studies** (with EunYi Chung and Yoko Yamasaki)
+**Which robust method better? - Simulation Studies** (joing with EunYi Chung and Yoko Yamasaki)